wdawson/okta.github.io/_source/_posts/2018-06-14-php-crud-app-symfony-vue.md

 }
 ```

-We'll also add some additional methods to our ApiController:
+We'll also add some additional methods to our `ApiController`:

 ```php
 /**